08Aristodemus24/project-seraphim/readme.md

 # Tuner template for image processing model
 * only thing that is left now is to build a tuner for this
 * then figure out a way to upload the these modules so I can access these models on a notebook on collab easily
+* also how do I encode labels for each category?
+No wait it is already done by the create_image_set() loader

 # Instructions for loading, preprocessing, and visualizing data as well as training and tuning models